Library

 -

-Probiotics (brand names: Fortiflora®, Prostora™, Proviable®, Advita™, and others) are given by mouth and are used over the counter to treat gastrointestinal upset.
+Phenylpropanolamine (brand name: Proin®) is given by mouth and is used on and off label to treat urinary incontinence.
 Give as directed by your veterinarian.
-Side effects are rare but may include gas or mild discomfort.
-Do not use in pets that are very sick and immunocompromised, or in pets that are allergic to it.
+The most common side effects include vomiting, diarrhea, lack of appetite, increased thirst, restlessness, irritability, and difficulty urinating.
+Do not use in pets that are allergic to it or are pregnant.
 If a negative reaction occurs, please call your veterinary office.

 -